codeforkjeff/adventofcode2018/README.md

 Here's what's left unfinished:

-Day 15 Part 2 - uses a brute force method that takes ~140s to run, needs optimization.
+- Day 15 Part 2 - uses a brute force method that takes ~140s to run, needs optimization but I was too lazy to return to it.

-Day 19 Part 2 - I'm not sure there's a solution in code for this.
+- Day 19 Part 2 - I'm not sure there's a solution in code for this.
 Everyone on reddit seemed to solve it by noticing what the loops effectively do and calculating the final answer using pen and paper.

-Day 21 - same type of problem as Day 19 Part 2.
+- Day 21 - same type of problem as Day 19 Part 2.

-Day 25 Part 2 - you only get the input if you finish all the other puzzles first.
+- Day 25 Part 2 - you only get the input if you finish all the other puzzles first.

 Reflections: